Environment Design for Inverse Reinforcement Learning: Environment Design via Maximin Regret

-\paragraph{Structured Environments.} Often the set of environments has a useful structure that can be used to search the space of environments $\Trans$ efficiently.
-We begin by recalling that the value function is linear in the rewards, so that we can rewrite equation \eqref{eq:maximin_BR_objective} as
+\paragraph{Structured Environments.} Often the set of environments has a useful structure that can be exploited to search the space of environments efficiently.
+We here consider the special case where each environment $\trans \in \Trans$ is build from a collection of transition matrices $\trans_s$.
+Similar setups can be found in the robust dynamic programming literature (e.g., \cite{iyengar2005robust, nilim2005robust, xu2010distributionally, mannor2016robust}).